carissaor/Travel-Planner/README.md

 > What will the application do?

-The application will enable users to add destinations they want to visit in the future.
+The application will enable users to add destinations they wish to visit in the future.
 Under each destination, there will be a budget, a wishlist and an itinerary.
-The wishlist will include all information researched by the user including cost and descriptions for restaurant, activities, transportation etc. Then user can click on it and add that to the itinerary as long as the total cost is within the budget.
+The wishlist will include information researched by the user including cost and information for food, activities and accommodation etc. User will be able to add that information to the itinerary as long as the total cost stays within the budget.

 > Who will use it?

-Anyone who would love to travel.
-International travelling is pretty costly, including plane ticket, hotels, and all other expenses.
-So, keeping track of the expense and at the same time planning the trip would be helpful to users.
+Anyone who loves to travel can use the application.
+With the cost of plane ticket, hotels, and all other expenses associated with international travel, it would be helpful for users to keep track of their estimated expense and plan their trips accordingly.

 > Why is this project of interest to you?

-As we enter the post-pandemic era, many countries lifted their travel restrictions, it is more possible for us to travel compared to 2-3 years ago.
-I like travelling a lot.
+As we enter the post-pandemic era, many countries lift their travel restrictions, it is more possible for us to travel compared to 2-3 years ago.
+As someone who loves to travel, I often find it challenging to plan my itinerary according to my budget and duration of stay because I am often overwhelmed by the amount of information about a place found on the internet.
-But, it is sometimes hard to plan for the itinerary especially when I have limited budget.
+Therefore, a trip planner sounds like an interesting and useful tool to me.

 ## User Stories

-- As a user, I want to be able to add new destination to list.
+- As a user, I want to be able to add and remove destination to destination list.
-- As a user, I want to be able to categorize my findings.
+- As a user, I want to be able to categorize my findings in wishlist.
 - As a user, I want to be able to keep track of my budget.
-- As a user, I want to be able to modify and view the schedule of each day.
+- As a user, I want to be able to modify and view the itinerary of each day.